Jadie-Wadie/simple-server/README.md

 await server.start(3000);
 ```

-The server can also generate a self-signed certificate, using [selfsigned](https://www.npmjs.com/package/selfsigned).
+It can also generate a [self-signed](https://www.npmjs.com/package/selfsigned) certificate.

 ```js
 const server = new Server({